 1. Start at either car park and follow the signs through the splendid gorge of JC Slaughter Falls with its lofty trees, flocks of white cockatoos and multitude of picturesque picnic spots towards the start of the Summit Track.
-There is a mini Aboriginal Art Trail and JC Slaughter Falls Circuit that can be added on here for those who have a bit more time to explore.
+The JC Slaughter Falls Circuit that can be added on here for those who have a bit more time to explore.

 2. The Summit Track gradually rises and loops through glades of majestic trees, ancient rocks and scrubby bush until it come out at a clearing on the edge of Mt Coot-tha.
 Cross the road to take the footpath on the other side then it’s a few minutes up the hill to the historic Summit for Brisbane’s most spectacular panoramic views and a 1930’s café and restaurant.